 As students process through a blessing of backpacks ceremony Aug.
 13 at Trinity United Church of Christ's Sunday service, Pastor Jane Hillman says a prayer for Corbin Schnarr of Jasper, 6.
 Hillman said she hopes to impart upon students that God is with them at school as well as in church.
 “Kids are comforted by having their backpack blessed,” she said.
 “One kid got a new backpack during the year and brought it back in because he wanted it blessed.
 It gives them that symbol that God is with them.”
 The Flanagan, Illinois, native brought the practice with her when she started at Trinity in 2013. — Aug.
 13, 2017, Jasper, Indiana.

-Army veteran Nicholas Fotiadis of East Moline kneels after placing a yellow rose and an American holly by the gravestone of his wife Mary Ann Fotiadis on May 30 at Rock Island National Cemetery.
-"You come to see your loved ones," Fotiadis said.
+"You come to see your loved ones," Army veteran Nicholas Fotiadis of East Moline said after kneeling at the gravestone of his wife Mary Ann Fotiadis.
 "I think what [Memorial Day] is supposed to stand for is the important thing. … If you served, I think you deserve this."
-Fotiadis said his father and brothers also served in the military. — May 30, 2016, Rock Island Arsenal, Illinois.
+Fotiadis, whose father and brothers also served in the military, placed a yellow rose and an American holly at his wife’s grave May 30 at Rock Island National Cemetery. — May 30, 2016, Rock Island Arsenal, Illinois.

 "He's so sweet and kind and loving," said 12-year-old Cheyenne Scherle of Ireland about Bubby shortly after she gave him a kiss July 19 at the Dubois County 4-H Fairgrounds in Bretzville.
 Scherle, who shows sheep, goats, pigs and cattle at the fair, said she likes 4-H because she gets to meet new people and have fun with her animals. — July 19, 2017, Bretzville, Indiana.